GafferHQ/gaffer/doc/source/Tutorials/Scripting/QueryingAScene/index.md

 print g["option:render:resolution"].value
 ```

 There are a couple of things to note here.
-Firstly, although the `out` plug appears as a single plug in the NodeGraph, it actually has several child plugs, which allow different aspects of the scene to be queried.
+Firstly, although the `out` plug appears as a single plug in the GraphEditor, it actually has several child plugs, which allow different aspects of the scene to be queried.
 We accessed the `globals` plug using dictionary syntax, and then retrieved its value using the getValue() method.
 The result was an IECore::CompoundObject which we can pretty much treat like a dictionary, with the minor annoyance that we need to use `.value` to actually retrieve the final value we want.

 The `"option:render:camera"` globals entry tells us that the user wants to render through a camera called `"/world/camera"`, so let's try to retrieve the object representing the camera.
 Just as the globals within the scene were represented by a `globals` plug, the objects are represented by an `object` plug.
 Maybe we can get the camera out using a simple getValue() call as before?